A lush greenery spritz in any room may make it appear fresh and welcoming. Indoor succulents have grown quite popular in recent years.

 Indoor succulents enjoy a moderate climate with temperatures spanning from 60°F to 80°F. Some people can withstand temperatures as low as 40°F and as high as 90°F.

-Extreme temperatures are occasionally used by gardeners to “stress” their succulents into changing colour.
+Extreme temperatures are occasionally used by gardeners to “stress” their succulents into changing color.
 High temperatures of 80°F to 90°F can assist many succulents, especially soft succulents, preserve their vivid hues.
-Here’s how to keep the temperature consistent through the various season:
+Here’s how to keep the temperature consistent through the various seasons:

 Summer